-The Duonet OSP programming software v2.02 or later (v2.04 or later required for the latest devices) automatically keeps control of the quantities and DLU ratings of devices on the loop and will warn the engineer if the limit is reached.
+The Quadnet OSP programming software v2.02 or later (v2.04 or later required for the latest devices) automatically keeps control of the quantities and DLU ratings of devices on the loop and will warn the engineer if the limit is reached.
 It will not allow a system to be programmed to exceed the maximum DLU rating.
 It can detect the type of the device and, in the case of devices manufactured from March 2010, the subtype from the above list as well.
-For devices manufactured prior to this date, the Duonet OSP will attempt to detect the subtype and use the appropriate DLUs.
+For devices manufactured prior to this date, the Quadnet OSP will attempt to detect the subtype and use the appropriate DLUs.
 The engineer can override the automatically detected subtype if required ie. if the OSP cannot correctly identify an older device, the engineer can tell the system that the device is a different subtype to the one OSP has selected (eg. Soundpoint instead of Flashpoint) within the same main type.

-Note: An Excel spreadsheet (document no. 26-1048) is also available to automatically work out both standby battery calculations and loop loading calculations based on the quantities entered.
-This includes ratings for legacy devices as the above current models.
+- Note: 1) An Excel spreadsheet (document no. 26-1049) is also available to automatically work out both standby battery calculations and loop loading calculations based on the quantities entered.
+This includes ratings for legacy devices as well as the above current models. - 2) Whilst the system will operate a maximum of 800 devices per control panel, for compliance with EN54-2, it is recommended that a limit of a maximum of 512 detection devices is adhered to.
+This includes detectors and manual call points, but does not affect the number of sounders or other alarm devices on the system.